Singapore Premier League: Inaugural season

 The S.League was founded in 1996.
 The FAS invited applications for clubs to compete in the newly formed league.
 Eight successful applications were made.
 Two clubs from the Premier League – powerhouse Geylang International (renamed Geylang United; 6 consecutive Premier League titles) and Balestier United (renamed Balestier Central) – joined six from the amateur National Football League – Police SA, Singapore Armed Forces (SAFFC), Tampines Rovers, Tiong Bahru United, Wellington (renamed Woodlands Wellington) and Sembawang Rangers (merger of Gibraltar Crescent and Sembawang SC) – for the inaugural edition of the S.League.
 The season was split into two series.
 Tiger Beer Series winners Geylang United defeated Pioneer Series winners SAFFC 2–1 in the end-of-season championship playoff to be crowned the 1st S.League champions.
 The 30,000 crowd at the playoff remains the record attendance in the S.League.

 Expansion of the league

-Police FC renamed themselves as Home United for the 1997 season to reflect their representation of not only the Singapore Police Force but also other HomeTeam Departments of the Singapore Ministry of Home Affairs such as the SCDF and the ICA.
 NFL side Jurong Town, who renamed themselves Jurong FC, joined the competition taking the number of participating clubs to 9.
 The league switched from its previous format to a round-robin competition.
 Singapore Armed Forces won their first title.
 Gombak United and Marine Castle United joined the S.League in 1998, further taking the number of clubs to 11.
 Tiong Bahru United renamed themselves to Tanjong Pagar United at the start of the season.
 Singapore Armed Forces won their second consecutive title.
 Clementi Khalsa joined the S.League in 1999 as a representative of the Sikh community in Singapore.
-The league took on 12 teams for the next five years.
-Home United won their first title.
+The league took on 12 clubs for the next five years.